pothonprogramming/state-image-model/readme.txt

 A basic metadata entry might look like this:

-id:         Used to find and identify the metadata entry and optionally infer type
 dataOffset: Used by the typed view to access the first data element
 dataLength: Used by the typed view to access the last data element relative to the dataOffset

 Optional properties

+id:         Used to find and identify the metadata entry and optionally infer type
+parentId:   Used to build relationships between metadata entries
-dataType:   Used to determine which typed view to use if type is not inferred from id
+dataType:   Used to determine which typed view to use for data access if type is not inferred from id
 dataStride: The size of a single data entry in bytes, including any padding
-parentId:   Used to build relationships between metadata entries
 dataCount:  Used to determine how many data elements are actively being used (for data pools)